 Cyber security has become an increasingly popular topic, but oftentimes the cause of these scares is human error.
 Electronic invoicing gives organizations control over the security of their data because the system includes many internal safety features such as validation requirements, duplicate/error scans, and various degrees of approval requirements.
 Modern AP automation also involves banks and vendors.
 When it comes to transferring electronic funds involving banks, there are numerous legal policies in place to ensure that the proper transaction, value, and payment method are protected and executed correctly.

 Companies of all sizes have come to trust and depend on the security of electronic transactions handled by their accounting system and banks.
 The security that electronic invoicing provides is now a comforting benefit.
-When paired with data encryption and firewalls that should already be in place, electronic invoicing software is as secure as any other professional application.
+When paired with data encryption and firewalls that should already be in place, software is as secure as any other professional application.

 Isn’t e-Invoicing expensive to implement?

 To compare the cost of an electronic invoicing solution to your current processes, you first have to determine how much your current system costs.
 Oftentimes, paper-based processes make it difficult to accurately calculate costs.
 What may not be so apparent on first thought is the many manual tasks that are “buried in paper.”

 For example, how much time does it take people in your organization to manually enter invoice data?
 How much does your company pay in late fees every year, because invoices get lost or take an exorbitant amount of time circulating through snail mail for approval and payment?
 These questions make an accurate cost-estimation extremely challenging.